| .

 In government's appeal from the dismissal of an indictment charging defendant with illegal reentry after removal, judgment is reversed and remanded, where defendant's underlying removal proceeding was consistent with due process because he was correctly informed that he was ineligible for discretionary relief from removal under the applicable law at the time of his removal hearing.
 Read more...

-United States Ninth Circuit, 01/17/2013
+United States Ninth Circuit, 01/17/2013 US v.
+Gallegos-Galindo, No. 12-10000

 In appeal of sentence for illegal reentry, where the district court concluded that the defendant's 2008 conviction for third-degree rape qualified as a "forcible sex offense" supporting a 16-level crime-of-violence enhancement under the Sentencing Guidelines, judgment is affirmed, where the district court did not err in concluding that the prior conviction was a crime of violence.
 Read more...